UNiXMIT/UNiXIaC/docs/index.md

 - **On-Demand Infrastructure:** Semaphore and Ansible empower you to manage EC2 instances efficiently.
 You can easily spin up instances for testing purposes and terminate them directly from the AWS portal once testing is complete.
 This eliminates the need to maintain unnecessary instances, reducing costs and optimizing resource utilization.

 ## AWS Instance Creation
-1. After logging in, navigate to the 'Task Templates' in the nav bar on the left hand side.
+1. After logging in, navigate to the 'Task Templates' in the nav bar on the left-hand side.
 ![1](images/1.png)

 2. Along the top you will see a list of OS versions to filter tasks by OS.
 There is also a 'DB' filter for databases and other services.